-Your answers to these questions will help to determine an appropriate level of care.3
+Your answers to these questions will help to determine an appropriate level of care.1

-- Inpatient programs will be best for those people with a significant history of substance use involving alcohol, heroin, and prescription sedatives and who require round-the-clock medical and emotional support.
+Inpatient programs can benefit those with a history of substance use involving alcohol, heroin or other opioids, and prescription sedatives and who require around-the-clock medical support and withdrawal management medications.

 Outpatient Medical Detoxification

-If during your evaluation, your clinician deems you to be at low risk for a severe or complicated withdrawal, you may be advised to utilize an outpatient detox program.
-In contrast to more intensive/inpatient treatment programs, outpatient detox can be carried out with regular visits to a doctor’s office or an outpatient treatment center.3
+If during your evaluation, your clinician deems you to be at relatively low risk for a severe or complicated withdrawal, an outpatient detox program may provide an appropriate level of care for you in early recovery.
+In contrast to more intensive/inpatient treatment programs, outpatient detox can be carried out with regular visits to a doctor’s office or an outpatient treatment center.1

-In some cases, a healthcare agency can even come to your home to provide treatment and track your progress.3 Appointments will involve ongoing assessment of your vital signs, your comfort level, and any complaints you may have.
-Your treatment will be continually tailored to address your symptoms.3
+In some cases, a healthcare agency can even come to your home to provide treatment and track your progress.1 Appointments will involve ongoing assessment of your vital signs, your comfort level, and any complaints you may have.
+Your treatment will be continually tailored to address your symptoms.1

-As part of outpatient treatment, the provider will offer support and encouragement to help increase your motivation to continue detox and to prevent relapse.
+As part of outpatient treatment, the provider will offer support and encouragement to help increase your motivation to continue and complete detox and to prevent relapse.

-They may also provide medications to limit withdrawal symptoms, improve comfort, and ease the process overall.
-2,3 Medication options used during detox might include those listed below.2,3
+They may also provide medications to limit withdrawal symptoms, improve comfort, and ease the process overall.1, 2 Medication options used during detox might include those listed below.1, 4

 - Methadone or buprenorphine.
-As opioid agonist medications, these medically presribed treatment drugs are given in controlled doses to ease cravings and minimize withdrawal distress associated with quitting heroin or prescription painkillers.
+As opioid agonist medications, these medically prescribed treatment drugs are given in controlled doses to ease cravings and minimize withdrawal distress associated with quitting heroin or prescription painkillers.

-- Clonidine.
-More often used in inpatient settings, this medication will only treat certain detox symptoms like high blood pressure and irregular heartbeat.
+- Clonidine or lofexidine (Lucemyra).
+These alpha-adrenergic agonist medications may be used to help manage treat certain opioid detox symptoms like high blood pressure and irregular heartbeat.

 - Sedating antidepressants, such as trazodone.

-The detox process for other substances may be aided with medications that address the secondary symptoms of withdrawal, like nausea or sleeping problems, with other prescription or over-the-counter medications.3
+The detox process for other substances may be aided with medications that address the secondary symptoms of withdrawal, like nausea or sleeping problems, with other prescription or over-the-counter medications.1

 Remember, however, that while there may be relatively few expected medical dangers, some unexpected dangers may arise.
-According to the Substance Abuse and Mental Health Services Administration, there are several medical complications that can occur during detox.
-An individual may experience nausea and vomiting.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), there are several medical complications that can occur during detox, such as nausea and vomiting.

-Particularly in scenarios where an altered level of consciousness is a factor, it’s possible they may aspirate on their vomit, which can be fatal.
-Add that to the ever-present risk of relapse, which may be more likely when you’re trying to get clean on your own, and at-home detox may seem like a less attractive option.
+Particularly in scenarios where an altered level of consciousness is a factor, it’s possible individuals may aspirate on their vomit, which can be fatal.

-Due to the uncomfortable nature of withdrawal symptoms, it’s very common for addicted individuals to return to drug or alcohol use when their withdrawal symptoms start to spike.4 Drug cravings can be immensely difficult to resist when withdrawal feels too uncomfortable to handle.
+Both the uncomfortable nature of withdrawal symptoms and the presence of accompanying substance cravings can contribute to a relapse or return to drug or alcohol use when withdrawal symptoms aren’t managed.3 Drug cravings can be immensely difficult to resist when withdrawal feels too uncomfortable to handle.
 Getting professional support can make a big difference in preventing relapse and making it to the next step of treatment.

-At the end of the day, there are many detox needs that can only be fully addressed while under the care of medical professionals.
-This level of support and supervision is essential if the individual is to avoid the ill effects of drug and alcohol withdrawal.4 As mentioned, relapse is likely, and it can result in overdose and death.
+With several types of substance dependence (i.e., alcohol, opioids, benzodiazepines, and other sedatives), detox may be best addressed under the care of medical professionals.
+This level of support and supervision is essential if the individual is to avoid some of the potential risks of drug and alcohol withdrawal.3

-You may also not be prepared for the intensity of the symptoms which can extend into both your physical and mental health.
-Beyond nausea and vomiting, withdrawal can precipitate potentially life-threatening conditions, such as cardiovascular problems, delirium tremens, and seizures.3,4
+People who undergo detoxification may not be prepared for the intensity of the symptoms which can extend into both your physical and mental health.
+Beyond nausea and vomiting, withdrawal can precipitate potentially life-threatening conditions, such as cardiovascular problems, delirium tremens, and seizures.1, 3

-For example, as many as 30% of people detoxing without treatment from sedatives will have a grand mal seizure.4 Among those using substances with potentially lethal withdrawal syndromes, there is no way to unequivocally predict who will be severely adversely affected.
+As many as 30% of people detoxing without treatment for sedative withdrawal may experience a grand mal seizure.3 Among those using substances with potentially lethal withdrawal syndromes, there is no way to unequivocally predict who will be severely adversely affected.

-Trying to detox without treatment can also negatively affect one’s mental health, resulting in:3,4
+Inadequately managed withdrawal can sometimes negatively affect one’s mental health, resulting in:1, 3

 - Anger and irritability.